AlexisDrain/Arise1313/_Promo/Walkthrough.md

 # How to beat the epilogue
 - When you encounter the dark hallway, hold the "close eyes" button (F or Right Mouse) to see the path forward.
 - Finally, go past the prison cells, then go up the stairs and talk to the Military Man (red eyes) to finish the game.

+# Cheat
+Cheat to access the epilogue level without finishing the game: On your keyboard, press C+1 and then press J+5.